The Essential Guide To Nutrition For Fitness Training

 How Can Nutrition Help My Fitness Training?

-According to the RD, nutrition is about eating the right foods at the right time to maximize health and increase performance.
-While it is not a quick-fix solution to meeting your fitness goals, it can help you make the best use of the time and effort you put into your fitness training.
-Good nutrition can:
+Nutrition involves eating the right foods at the right times to boost health and improve performance.
+It’s not a fast way to achieve fitness goals.
+However, it can enhance the effectiveness of the time and effort spent on fitness training.

 • Help your body recover more quickly from the demands of fitness training.